sbolch/AssetGoblin/README.md

 ```
 > [!NOTE]
 > During its first run AssetGoblin encodes the config in [gob](https://pkg.go.dev/encoding/gob) format.
-> If you want to modify the configuration, edit your json file, then delete the gob file, so it can re-encode it.
+> If you want to modify the configuration, edit your config file, then delete the gob file, so it can re-encode it.

 > [!NOTE]
 > Avif through vips is disabled by default because that encoding is really slow at the moment.